We are a sleep-deprived nation.

 In one of life’s great ironies, as you become more exhausted, your body seems to forget how to sleep well.
-Reiki treatment reminds your body how to shift that gear, and quickly improves the quality of your sleep.
-People often notice benefits after their very first Reiki session.
+Reiki treatment reminds your body how to downshift, and quickly improves the quality of your sleep.
+People often notice benefits after their very first Reiki session, even those with PTSD.

 How exactly can Reiki treatment help you sleep better?
 A shift toward a more open, easeful breath is one of the first responses to the light touch of a Reiki hand.
 This shift happens so effortlessly that people may not notice it at the time, yet it is the first domino in a powerful healing cascade.

 As the breath is, so becomes the mind.
 When the breath becomes open and even, the mind naturally becomes quieter, more peaceful.
-A calm, centered mind leads to many benefits, including deeper, more refreshing sleep.
+A calm, centered mind brings many benefits, including deeper, more refreshing sleep.

 In med-speak, we’re talking about a shift from sympathetic nervous system (fight or flight) dominance to parasympathetic nervous system (rest and digest) dominance.
-Not only is there abundant anecdotal evidence of this happening, there is also a growing body of research evidence that Reiki treatment is a catalyst for this healing shift to occur.
+Not only is there abundant anecdotal evidence of this happening, there’s also a growing body of research evidence that Reiki treatment is a catalyst for this healing shift.